lululombard/CertRemainTime/README.md

 Slouther for his crash report that helped me to find the AM/PM bug

-FaZeIlLuMiNaTi for adding support for Saigon, g0blin, H3lix, Electra and LiberiOS
+FaZeIlLuMiNaTi for adding support for Saigon, g0blin, H3lix, Electra, LiberiOS and Meridian

 # More info